KobAmoah/Value-Investing-Stock-Screener/README.md

 By combining DTR and DEA, the model provides investors with a powerful tool to identify undervalued stocks systematically.
 This approach enhances decision-making in fundamental investing by leveraging quantitative techniques to uncover investment opportunities that may have been overlooked.

 ## Credits
-I am incredibly grateful to Hogan Tong.
+I am incredibly grateful to Hogan Tong,CFA .
 His initial application of DEA as a stock screening tool inspired this project.